If you are like me (and I bet you are), then your dogs are family. They will always be your fur babies.

 We use these for my dog.
 It also helps her with her itchy skin.
 You may want to cut them in half for a chihuahua.

 No it’s not pot and it won’t get your dog high.
 It may just help with pain relief though and it will calm them down too if they are anxious.
+I use this on my son’s elderly dog for her arthritis and anxiety and it works wonders.
+Check out the brand we use here.

 Some people have claimed great results with these supplements for their dogs that are getting senile.